discord-net/Discord.Net/docs/guides/introduction/intro.md

 > [!NOTE]
 > Please note that you should *not* try to blindly copy paste
 > the code.
 The examples are meant to be a template or a guide.
-> It is not meant to be something that will work out of the box.

 [Official template]: https://github.com/foxbot/DiscordBotBase/tree/csharp/src/DiscordBot
 [Official samples]: https://github.com/RogueException/Discord.Net/tree/dev/samples